charles11223344/personal_website/README.md

 - The crypto widget fetches live prices for Bitcoin and Ethereum from CoinGecko and displays them with their respective logos.
 - All sections are styled for clarity and visual appeal, using CSS custom properties and animations.

-Customization

-- To change the weather city, update the `city` variable in the weather script.
-- To add or remove skills, projects, or testimonials, simply edit the corresponding HTML sections.
-- All icons are loaded via Font Awesome CDN and CoinGecko image URLs.

 License

 This project is open-source and free to use for personal and educational purposes.
-If you use or modify this template, a mention or link back is appreciated!
+If you use or modify this template, a mention or link back would be appreciated.

 ---